 Major quantity of cement goes into concrete making.
 Concrete can be recycled.
 Recycling of concrete pavement is a relatively simple process than used in reinforced cement concrete.
 It involves breaking, removing and crushing concrete from an existing pavement into a material with a specified size and quality as steel content is very low.

 Construction and Demolition Recycling | Waste Management

+What kinds of construction debris can I recycle*?
 You can recycle most common construction materials with Waste Management, including: Concrete; Porcelain; Rigid plastics; Tile; Lumber; Metals; Masonry; Plastic; Rock; Carpet; Insulation; And more; How construction debris recycling works.
 The goal of every recycling program is to retain as much value as possible.

 How to Dispose of Leftover Concrete | Hunker

 Step 2.
 Allow the small amount of concrete you have left over to harden on grass or cardboard.
 (Make sure the pieces are small enough to be handled after they dry or you will be breaking them up with a sledgehammer.)
 This hardened concrete can then be hauled to the recycling plant.

 Concrete from a building being sent to a portable crusher.
 This is the first step to recycling concrete.
 When structures made of concrete are demolished or renovated, concrete recycling is an increasingly common method of utilizing the rubble.